overlake333/hex-background-changer/README.md

 This application makes a random hex value, from an array of all possible hex values, and changes the applications background.
 The solution utilizes a javascript function that concatenates 6 different randomized hex values to a string that begins with the '#' character - meaning that the background color can be swapped with a simple call.

+## Viewing Website

+1. Click on https://overlake333.github.io/hex-background-changer/ or the link under the "About" section of the GitHub page
+2. Explore!

 ## Step by Step to Run Locally

  1. `git clone https://github.com/overlake333/hex-background-changer.git`